Tyga Proves To Be Doting Dad As He Shares Photos With Son King From Mexico Vacation

 “Kylie didn’t leave much to the imagination Tuesday as she flaunted some a**-tastic swimwear.”

 Despite getting some PDA in on the trip, Kylie and Tyga both spent plenty of quality time with King.
 Kylie shared a video to her Instagram on Wednesday showing King sitting next to her as she fed a parrot.
-The little boy is sen hand-feeding the bird before it eats a seed from in between Jenner’s lips.
+The little boy is seen hand-feeding the bird before it eats a seed from in between Jenner’s lips.

 A video posted by Kylie (@kyliejenner) on